MuTsunTsai/fontfreeze/README.md

   deactivating `calt` will usually do the trick.
 - Leaving a feature blank means keeping its default behavior (which may or may not be activated depending on the environment).

-You can also remove some of the glyphs by entering those characters in the `Remove glyphs`.
-This is useful when you want those characters to fallback to other fonts.
+- There are two modes of subsetting: remove certain glyphs from the font (useful when you want those characters to fallback to other fonts), or keep only certain glyphs (useful when you only need a few characters for your website, for example).

 Finally, click `Generate font!` to generate your font.
 It's that simple!